Exploring Gray: Site Manager

 The biggest responsibility of serving as a site manager is ensuring that all personnel—those of Gray as well as our trade partners, customers, and guests on site—are operating within the parameters of Gray’s No. 1 core value—we put safety and quality of life first.

 “Safety is paramount—nothing is more important,” says Wilkerson.
-“Gray’s safety calls each week draw us back to the fundamentals, where we can learn from each other and hold one another accountable.”
+“Gray’s safety calls each week draw us back to the fundamentals, where we can learn from each other and hold one another accountable.
+They allow us as a company for every team to be able to learn and be better.”

-When a site manager has cultivated a culture of safety and accountability, maintaining project schedules and high standards of craftsmanship are the natural result.
+When a site manager has cultivated a culture of safety and accountability, maintaining project alignment and ensuring a happy customer is the end result.
+In a recent Safety Call, it was mentioned that “Leaders who drive values, drive culture, which drives results.”

 The Power of Relationships

-According to Wilkerson, to succeed as a site manager demands not only a strong work ethic, but also a willingness to learn and adapt to changes, and a belief that you’re making a difference in people’s lives by caring for your team.
+According to Wilkerson, to succeed as a site manager demands not only a strong work ethic, but also a willingness to learn and adapt to changes, and a belief that you’re making a difference in people’s lives by caring for your team and leading by example.
 It also requires a healthy dose of on-the-job training.
 “You can’t go into the role of a site manager without having gotten exposure at various levels of the construction industry,” says Wilkerson.
-This familiarity with all aspects of a project is how a site manager can recognize potential problems, manage risks, and keep each team focused and motivated to complete tasks.
+This familiarity with all aspects of a project is how a site manager can recognize potential problems, manage risks, and keep each team focused and motivated to achieve the end goal.

 One aspect that distinguishes Gray within the construction industry is Gray’s principle of cultivating leadership through trust, empowerment, and direction.
-Just as Gray develops site managers with the skills to make effective decisions, so too do site managers build up less experienced team members.
+Just as Gray develops site managers with the skills to make effective decisions, site managers serve as a mentor to less experienced team members.

 The Rewards of Responsibility